-Enrollments for Zoom classes will be capped at six students per class.
+Enrollment for Zoom classes will be capped at six students per class.
 We will keep a waiting list for each class so that we can notify interested students if space becomes available.
-Online registration for Fall 2020 classes will become available in mid-August.
+Online registration for new Fall 2022 students will be available in the summer.

 In 2003, our congregation became aware of the need for an ESL program to serve the residents of Eastern Sussex County.
 We spent that year securing funding, studying other successful ESL programs and building excitement for this ministry within our congregation.
 English classes began in January 2004 at the church, and over the years, have been supplemented at various times by health fair activities, seminars/workshops on immigration and taxes, workshops, as well as programs about vital community resources.
 In addition, the program has periodically offered pre-GED classes, citizenship classes, and basic computer classes.
 Individual students often receive help, as needed, with supplemental food, housing, solving utility issues, obtaining a driver license, immigration information and referrals for medical problems.